WebAssembly/constant-time/proposals/constant-time/Overview.md

 1. Minimize performance overhead, both as a result of enabling processor features like `PSTATE.DIT` and of missed opportunities for optimization.

 ## Design
-We introduce new .ct instructions that, assuming processor and compiler support, guarantee that they exhibit runtime independent of the values supplied by their inputs.
+We introduce new .ct instructions that, assuming processor and compiler support, are guaranteed to exhibit runtime independent of the values supplied by their inputs.

 Some exceptions are memory load and store instructions, which exhibit runtime independent of the values being loaded and stored, not of the addresses.